MS Crown Iris: Service history

 On 10 June 1995, Royal Majesty grounded on Rose and Crown Shoal about 10 nmi east of Nantucket Island, Massachusetts, and about 17 nmi from where the watch officers thought the vessel was.
 Investigators found that the officers failed to act on visual cues about the vessel's location, over-relying on the automated bridge system.
 The vessel, with 1,509 persons on board, was en route from St. George's, Bermuda, to Boston, Massachusetts.
 There were no deaths or injuries as a result of this accident.
-Damage to the vessel and lost revenue, however, were estimated at about $7 million.
+Damage to the vessel and lost revenue, however, were estimated at $7 million.